Rakshitg600/Notakto-website/FIRST_PR.md

 * See how your changes look in the app.
 To see your changes in the app:

     1. Start the Docker Desktop application if it's not already started.
 See [Install Docker Desktop](#install-docker-desktop) to learn more.
-    1. Run the following command:
+    1. In your terminal window, run the following command:

         ```console
         docker compose up --build
         ```

     1. Go to [localhost:3000][7].

     This command builds the web frontend and the socket server container.
 Then it starts the container service on port `3000` and the server on port `8000`.